 You won’t hear this truth about clogs from many other sources, which is why it’s so important to heed this warning: Clogs, like other types of conventional footwear, cause or contribute to many foot and toe problems, including neuromas, plantar fasciosis, and ingrown toenails.
-And they do this because they place your feet and toes in an unnatural, compromised position for many hours at a time.
-It’s only by examining the harmful design features included in most clogs, though, that you’ll get a better sense of how clogs actually impair foot health and cause problems.
+And they do this because they hold your feet and toes in an unnatural, compromised position for many hours at a time.
+It’s only by examining the harmful design elements included in most clogs, though, that you’ll get a better sense of how clogs actually impair foot health and cause problems.

-Harmful Shoe Design Features
+Harmful Shoe Design Elements

 1. Rigid Soles: Thick, rigid soles make it almost impossible to get a sense of the ground you’re walking on, which may predispose you to errant footfalls and ankle injuries.
 The biggest problem with rigid soles, however, is that they hold your feet and toes in a compromised and deformed position for prolonged periods.
 When you wear shoes with rigid soles, it’s like putting your foot in a cast and expecting it to get stronger.
 In most cases, only a very thin layer of material between your foot and the ground is all that’s required to adequately protect your sole.

-2. Heel Elevation: Most clogs possess a design feature called heel elevation that raises your heel above your forefoot.
+2. Heel Elevation: Most clogs possess a design element called heel elevation that raises your heel above your forefoot.
 Heel elevation is problematic for several reasons.
-First, it destabilizes your inherently strong principle foot arch (your medial longitudinal arch).
-Second, it places excessive pressure on the ball of your foot and the many important structures located in this part of your foot (e.g., bones, nerves, etc.).
+First, it destabilizes your inherently strong main foot arch (your medial longitudinal arch).
+Second, it places excessive pressure on the ball of your foot and the many important structures located in this part of your foot (e.g., bones, nerves, blood vessels, etc.).
 And third, it increases your likelihood of an ankle sprain, as an elevated heel is less stable and rolls more freely from side to side than a heel that is flat on the ground.
 A foot-healthy shoe has a completely flat sole from heel to toe.

 3. Tapering Toe Boxes: Toe box taper—and the wedge-like position it forces your toes into—is a major problem associated with most conventional shoes, including clogs.
 There is a common belief that clogs possess a “wide toe box,” and that this is good for foot health.
-While it’s true that a wide toe box is a foot-healthy design feature to look for in footwear, most shoes that claim to have a wide toe box—including many varieties of clogs—are actually widest at the ball of the foot, not at the ends of the toes, where you need the width the most.
-A true foot-healthy shoe possesses a toe box that allows your toes to splay properly, the way nature intended.
+While it’s true that a wide toe box is indeed a foot-healthy design feature to look for in footwear, most shoes that claim to have a wide toe box—including many varieties of clogs—are actually widest at the ball of the foot, not at the ends of the toes, where you need the width the most.
+A truly foot-healthy shoe possesses a toe box that allows your toes to splay properly, the way nature intended.

 4. Toe Spring: Toe spring is another major design flaw built into most conventional footwear, including clogs.
-Toe spring, also known as toe ramping, is a design feature that elevates your toes above your forefoot.
-When combined with heel elevation, toe spring effectively acts to invert your main foot arch, destabilizing your arch and putting excessive pressure on the ball of your foot.
+Toe spring, also known as toe ramping, is a design element that elevates your toes above your forefoot.
+When combined with heel elevation, toe spring effectively inverts your main foot arch, destabilizing your arch and putting excessive pressure on the ball of your foot.
 When it comes to toe spring, what’s especially pronounced in most clogs (even more than other types of footwear) is both the toe spring itself and the rigidity of this toe spring.
 The rigid toe spring built into most clogs holds or immobilizes your toes in an unnatural, extended position, which contributes to foot tendon imbalances and tight toe extensor muscles over time.
 Tight toe extensor muscles and tendons can cause various toe deformities, collectively known as crooked toes.